-7.1 Profiling Empty Homes
+7.1 - Profiling Empty Homes

-There are several data sources that can be used to profile empty homes within a local authority, these include:
+There are several data sources that can be used to profile housing stock and demand for housing within a local authority, these include:

 - Council Tax Records

-- NRS Small Area Statistics on Households and Dwellings

 - NRS Households Estimates

-- Scottish House Condition Survey
+- · Scottish House Condition Survey

 - Scottish Household Survey

 - Local Surveys

-To understand the levels of ineffective housing stock (i.e. homes which are not in use and do not meet housing need on a permanent basis), the NRS Household Estimates provides us with local authority level information for Tables 1 to 7 and Scotland wide for Tables 8 to 11:
+To understand the levels of ineffective housing stock (i.e. homes which are not in use and do not meet housing need on a permanent basis), the NRS Household Estimates10 provides us with local authority level information for Tables 1 to 7 (tables 5 to 7 build on 'Housing statistics: Empty properties and second homes' published by Scottish Government in December/January) and Scotland wide for Tables 8 to 11:

-This worksheet con tains one table.
-Worksheet Name Worksheet Title Table1 Table 1: Household estimates for Scotland by council area, June 1991 to 2021 [Note 2] [Note 3] Table2 Table 2: Number of dwellings in Scotland by council area, September 2001 to 2021 Table3 Table 3: Average household size for Scotland by council area, June 2001 to 2021 [Note 5] [Note 6] Table4 Table 4: Dwellings by occupancy in each council area, September 2021 [Note 1] Table5 Table 5: Second homes in each council area, September 2011 to 2021 [Note 1] [Note 7] Table6a Table 6a: Vacant dwellings in each council area, September 2011 to 2021 [Note 1] [Note 7] Table6b Table 6b: Unoccupied exemptions in each council area, September 2011 to 2021 Table6c Table 6c: Long-term empty homes in each council area, September 2011 to 2021 [Note 1] [Note 7] Table7 Table 7: Characteristics of dwellings by council area, December 2021 [Note 10] Table8 Table 8: Occupied and vacant dwellings by Urban Rural classification, September 2021 [Note 11] Table9 Table 9: Characteristics of dwellings by Urban Rural classification, December 2021 [Note 10] [Note 11] Table10 Table 10: Occupied and vacant dwellings by Scottish Index of Multiple Deprivation (SIMD) decile, September 2021 [Note 12] Table11 Table 11: Characteristics of dwellings by Scottish Index of Multiple Deprivation (SIMD) decile, December 2021 [Note 10] [Note 12] Data for figure 1 Data for figure 1: Cumulative change in households, dwellings and population, 2001-2021 Data for figure 2 Data for figure 2: Percentage change in the number of households and population by council area, June 2001 to 2021 Data for figure 4: Proportion of dwellings that are vacant, with unoccupied exemptions, long-term empty and second homes, Septembe Data for figure 4 2011 to 2021 Data for figure 5: New build completions (October, 20021 to 2021 and annual increase in number of dwellings (September, 2002 to Data for figure 5 2021)
+Table of Contents Contents of this spreadsheet and links to each worksheet This worksheet contains one table Worksheet Name Worksheet Title Table 1: Household estimates for Scotland by council area, June 1991 to 2021 [Note 1] [Note 2] [Note 3] Table 1 Table2 Table 2: Number of dwellings in Scotland by council area, September 2001 to 2021 Table 3: Average household size for Scotland by council area, June 2001 to 2021 (Note 5) (Note 6) able3 able4 Table 4: Dwellings by occupancy in each council area.
+September 2021 (Note 1) Table 5: Second homes in each council area, September 2011 to 2021 [Note 1] [Note 7] 00305 ableto Table 6a: Vacant dwellings in each council area, September 2011 to 2021 [Note 1] [Note 7] Table 6b: Unoccupied exemptions in each council area, September 2011 to 2021 60,000 able60 Table 6c: Long-term empty homes in each council area, September 2011 to 2021 [Note 1] [Note 7] able7 Table 7: Characteristics of dwellings by council area, December 2021 (Note 10) nt les Table 8: Occupied and vacant dwellings by Urban Rural classification, September 2021 [Note 11] Table 9: Characteristics of dwellings by Urban Rural classification, December 2021 [Note 10] [Note 11] Able9 able 10 Table 10: Occupied and vacant dwellings by Scottish Index of Multiple Deprivation (SIMD) decile, September 2021 [Note 12] able 11 Table 11: Characteristics of dwellings by Scottish Index of Multiple Deprivation (SIMD) decile, December 2021 [Note 10] [Note 12] Data for figure 1 Data for figure 1: Cumulative change in households, dwellings and population, 2001-2021 Data for figure 2: Percentage change in the number of households and population by council area, June 2001 to 2021 Data for figure 4.
+Proportion of dwellings that are vacant, with unoccupied exemptions, long-term empty and second homes.
+September Data for figure 4 2011 to 2021 Data for figure 5: New build completions (October, 20021 to 2021, and annual increase in number of dwellings (September, 2002 to Data for figure 5